zorzr/argmap/README.md

 ### I'm confused.
 How can I put all those pieces together?

 Worry not, it's easier to use than to learn.
+The package includes a set of easy functions for retrieving arguments from the returned map in a straightforward manner.

-Look at the [hello example](https://github.com/zorzr/argmap/blob/master/examples/hello/main.go).
-It shows a simple usage of a StringFlag and highlights a useful function for retrieving values from the map.
-Here's two possible user inputs and the respective outputs:
+Look at the [hello example](https://github.com/zorzr/argmap/blob/master/examples/hello/main.go) for a simple usage of a StringFlag and to see how values can be obtained.
+Here's two possible user inputs and the corresponding outputs:

 ```
 $ hello -hi Jack